ATTX-project/ATTX-project.github.io/attx_project/Workflow-API.md

 In order to run the tests successfully but also the WF-API successfully one would require an existing MYSQL database connection.
 Such a connection can be configured in `database.conf` file.

-At the same time it can be troubleshooted using the docker container:
+At the same time it can be troubleshoot using the docker container:
 * connect to the running WF-API Docker container `docker exec -it container-id /bin/sh` (replace `container-id` with the ID of the docker container)
 * run python
 * in the python shell: